BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 > **Implementation**
 A. The Customer is asked to provide the limits as the final step in the registration process.
-B. The Customer can at any time update or add new limites by visting the "Responsible Gaming" section of the website accessible through Cashier & Navigation Menu
+B. The Customer can at any time update or add new limits by visiting the "Responsible Gaming" section of the website accessible through Cashier & Navigation Menu
 C. The Customer can set Daily, Weekly and Monthly Deposit limits
 D. The customer can set Weekly Wagering limits
-E. The system already has preset admin imposed deposit limits which take precedence over customer set limits if they are less.
+E. The system already has pre-set admin-imposed deposit limits which take precedence over customer set limits if they are less.
 F. If the customer has multiple limits, the lower will apply Screenshot of the Responsible Gaming section
 ![Responsible Gaming](/uploads/responsible-gaming.png "Responsible Gaming")